-Trustees who do not need tree clearing permit-Act, s 257
+24F Trustees who do not need tree clearing permit-Act, s 257

-24F.(1) For section 257(b) of the Act, the following trustees are prescribed-
+- (1) For section 257(b) of the Act, the following trustees are prescribed-

 - (a) a Minister;

 - (b) a chief executive of a department;

 - (c) a port authority;

 - (d) an electricity entity;

 - (e) for an authorised activity-

 - (i) a trustee of trust land (other than continued trust land) dedicated or granted for an approved community purpose; or

 - (ii) a trustee of continued trust land reserved or granted for an approved continued purpose.

+- (2) In this section-
-"approved community purpose" means a purpose mentioned in

-schedule 1, part 1.

-- "approved continued purpose" means a purpose mentioned in schedule 1, part 2. - "authorised activity" see section 24G. - "continued trust land" means land reserved and set apart, or granted in trust, under the repealed Act consisting of a reserve or deed of grant in trust taken to be a reserve or deed of grant in trust under the Land Act 1994.

-"electricity entity" see Electricity Act 1994, section 22.20

-"port authority" see Transport Infrastructure Act 1994, dictionary.21
+- "approved community purpose" means a purpose mentioned in schedule 1, part 1. - "approved continued purpose" means a purpose mentioned in schedule 1, part 2. - "authorised activity" see section 24G. - "continued trust land" means land reserved and set apart, or granted in trust, under the repealed Act consisting of a reserve or deed of grant in trust taken to be a reserve or deed of grant in trust under the Land Act 1994. - "electricity entity" see Electricity Act 1994, section 22.16 - "port authority" see Transport Infrastructure Act 1994, dictionary.17

-Authorised activities
+24G Authorised activities

-24G.(1) This section establishes the meaning of "authorised activity" for section 24F(1)(e).
+(1) This section establishes the meaning of "authorised activity" for section 24F(1)(e).

-(2) An "authorised activity" is the clearing of a tree-
+- 16 Electricity Act 1994, section 22-

+- (1) An "electricity entity" is an entity that is a participant in the electricity industry.

-(2) The following entities are the participants in the electricity industry-
+- (2) The following entities are the participants in the electricity industry-

 - (a) generation entities;

-- (b) transmission entities;
+- (b) transmission entities:

 - (c) distribution entities;

 - (d) retail entities.

-Transport Infrastructure Act 1994, dictionary-
+- 17 Transport Infrastructure Act 1994, schedule 3 (Dictionary)-